-Frontpoint and Ring home security systems are popular choices for many reasons.
+Frontpoint and Ring are both popular home security systems for many reasons.
 Both offer do-it-yourself installation with easy to follow instructions for how to set up the system.
 Frontpoint is more service-oriented and requires customers to choose a one or three year contract.
 Ring, on the other hand, does not require a contract and allows you the option of turning your monitoring on and off as needed.
 Frontpoint and Ring are both fairly well priced for the features and equipment they offer.
 Both systems offer wireless equipment that allows you the added convenience of not having to worry about a landline.
 Another benefit is that both systems offer technologically advanced features that are designed to integrate your home security system with the rest of the smart gadgets in your home.

 Frontpoint’s professional monitoring service relies on a cellular network.
 There are no landlines or internet connections.
 While you have the capability of continually monitoring your home through their convenient mobile app, the professional monitoring service also monitors your homes from break-ins and drastic changes in the environment of your home.
 Frontpoint requires either a one year or three-year contract for their monitoring service.